adityamehta19/Promiscuous-Binding-Peptides---Database/README.md

 **NOTE**
 pep-surface.sh file contains TCL script also which can used in VMD using the command: vmd -dispdev text -e <file_name.tcl>

+**NOTE**
+The bash scripts written by us are according to our folders made for our convience.
+Any other replicating our method should look at that.